WikiWatershed/model-my-watershed/README.md

 ### Caching

-In order to speed up things up, you may want to consider leveraging the `vagrant-cachier` plugin.
-If installed, it is automatically used by Vagrant.

 To speed up geoprocessing, those requests are cached in Redis.
 To disable this caching for development purposes, set the value of `MMW_GEOPROCESSING_CACHE` to `0`:

 ```bash